sara-bouchenak/ELAPSE/README.md

 # ELAPSE

-**ELAPSE** is a framework for evaluating the impact of data selection methods on both ML models utility and fairness.
+**ELAPSE** is a framework for evaluating the impact of data selection methods on ML model utility and fairness.
-It supports configurable experimentation across a variety of datasets, models, and fairness metrics, with support for result tracing and statistical analysis.
+It supports configurable experiments across a variety of datasets, ML models, and a wide range of ML data sélection methods, and using various fairness metrics, and utility metrics.
+As a result, ELAPSE produces the experiment traces and their statistical analysis.

 <p align="center">
   <img src="./ELAPSE_pipeline.jpg" alt="Overview of ELAPSE experimentation framework" width="1000">